 Seward Marine Center

-SMC provides access to salt water laboratories and the coastal environment.
-There are excellent laboratories, constant temperature chambers and a continually flowing seawater system.
+SMC provides access to saltwater laboratory space, mooring facilities, office support, and coastal support for Alaska's visiting marine and fisheries scientists, UAF graduate students, and staff and faculty of the UAF College of Fisheries and Ocean Sciences.
 There is also a 4-plex apartment unit for visiting scientists.
 Scientists from other institutions are welcome to apply for research visits to the facility.

 The Tsunami Bowl

 Each winter Alaska holds a regional ocean sciences competition for Alaska high school students, called the Alaska Tsunami Bowl.
 The Tsunami Bowl is part of the National Ocean Sciences Bowl (NOSB) competition, which was started in 1998 to celebrate the International Year of the Ocean.
 Each year the winning team of the Alaska Tsunami Bowl competes against other regional teams from all over the United States at the National Ocean Sciences Bowl finals competition.
 The Alaska regional competition is sponsored by the UAF College of Fisheries and Ocean Sciences and the Seward Marine Center, with additional support from Alaska Sea Grant and many other generous sponsors.
 Learn more about the National Ocean Sciences Bowl.